Is your emergency contact list up to snuff? Our template can help.

 Ready to get started?
-Download our free emergency contact list template!
+Download our emergency contact list template!

 Of course, there’s a lot more to add to an emergency contact list than your business information, regardless of the type or size of your business.
 Consider these crucial sections:

 Manager and employee info

 Problem with your building?
 Your landlord or facility manager can be an important ally when it comes to physical mishaps or damage in your workspace.
 Be sure to include a couple of forms of contact info – after all, if you can’t catch them right away, you could lose valuable recovery time.